 What does a litigation friend do in an injury claim?

-The role of a litigation friend?
+The role of a litigation friend

 The main role of a litigation friend is to act on a claimant's behalf.
 It is the litigation friend who will liaise with the claimant’s solicitor during the claim process and make decisions in the best interests of the claimant, including:

-• Signing and approving documentation
+• Signing and approving legal documentation

-• Attending meetings with the claimant’s solicitors and barristers
+• Attending meetings with solicitors and barristers

-If the case goes to court, a litigation friend will be required to sign a ‘Certificate of suitability to be a litigation friend’.
-This form will be filed with the court.
+If the case goes to court, a litigation friend will be required to sign a Certificate of suitability to be a litigation friend.
+This document must then be filed with the court.

-If there is nobody suitable to act as a litigation friend for a claimant, then you can apply to the ‘Official Solicitor to Senior Courts’ to help with representation.
+If there is nobody suitable or willing to act as a litigation friend, it is possible to apply to the Official Solicitor to the Senior Courts for help with representation.
+This ensures that children and vulnerable adults are not left without legal support.

 Injury Claim